Steeple Gidding, St Andrew's Church

 The fairly plain octagonal font is made of Ketton stone and dates to the 16th century.
 It is topped by a 17th-century oak cover.
 Against the wall is a massive stone grave slab carved with a floriated cross.
-In the chancel is a medieval piscina and a stepped triple sedilia against the south wall.
+In the chancel is a medieval piscina and a stepped triple sedilia is set into the south wall.
 Opposite the sedilia, against the north wall, is an unusual neoclassical memorial to an unknown woman, with a bust topping a coat of arms and a scrolled tablet.

 The church was restored by Sir George Gilbert Scott in 1872 and the medieval porch replaced with a new one, and the 15th-century tower and spire were restored in 1899.
 It is built of rubble and ashlar dressed with Barnack stone.

 There are memorials dating to the 17th century, many of them members of the Cotton family (see Conington), with the oldest being Thomas Cotton (d.
 1640).
 Another very fine Cotton memorial is to Sir John Cotton, who died in 1752.